pgeu/pgeu-system/docs/confreg/configuring.md

 starts out as a high value that is decreased as either the conference draws closer or it starts approaching sold out.

+Transfer cost
+:  If set to a value it will become possible to create invoices for transferring registrations.
+The cost will be per-registration and independent of registration type.

 Notify about registrations
 : Send an email to the notification address every time somebody registers or has their registration canceled.